ramfjord/better-chess-board/README.md

 Roughly prioritized list

+* When you are moving a piece, updated the attacked squares as if you've moved it to the square you're hovering over
 * Add FEN parser/generator
-* Make prettier/more functional markers for which pieces are attacking which squares
-  * refactor out code/css for marking attacked squares, so that different methods can be plugged in at will
 * Add pgn notation parser/generator
-* keep track of move history
+* Keep track of move history
-* When you are moving a piece, updated the attacked squares as if you've moved it to the square you're hovering over
+  * Undo button
 * Add board flip animations
 * Indicate multiple attackers in case of "batteries", by which I mean a queen backing up a bishop, or rooks piling on the same file, or even a bishop defending a pawn.
 In the last case, one of the pawns attack squares should also show as attacked by the bishop.
 * Move all board creation logic into board.init(), so I don't have to have this simple sinatra backend
 * Add tests
 * Add pgn/fen display
+* Make prettier/more functional markers for which pieces are attacking which squares
 * Add minified single js + css file for usage